jameskraus/blog/src/pages/declarative-data-visualizations/index.md

   <circle cx="6" cy="9" r="0.25" fill="#000" />
 </svg>

 First of all, our data is upside down, so we should probably fix that.
 The easiest way to transform the data before plotting.
-Let's flip the data upside down (-y) and add an offset (-y + 10) to get it back onto our viewBox:
+Let's flip the data upside down (-y) and add an offset (-y + 10) to get it back onto our `viewBox`:

 | x   | y   | -y  | -y + 10 |
 | --- | --- | --- | ------- |